itsMiniscule/devops/README.md

 # Laravel Docker Setup Guide

-This guide outlines the steps to build and run a Laravel application using Docker.
+This guide outlines the steps to build and run a Laravel application using Docker for DevOps assignemnt 1 & 2.

 ## Prerequisites
 - Docker installed on your system
 - Laravel project stored in `src/` directory
 - MySQL data storage in `data/` directory

-## Steps
+## Steps for assignment 1

 ### 1️⃣ Build the Docker Images
 Build the necessary images for the Laravel application, MySQL database, Composer, and Node.js: